Advertisement

 2 Reversal Success Stories

-California has the most encryption of any state.
-LAPD encrypted in 2019, and most of Southern California followed within a few years.
-Oregon's Portland Police went dark during the George Floyd protests, blocking public monitoring of over 100 nights of demonstrations.
+California has the most encryption activity of any state — but not where most people think.
+LAPD and CHP dispatch broadcast in the clear as of June 2026, while roughly 30 suburban departments around Los Angeles have gone fully dark, San Diego and Oakland encrypted in 2025, and San Jose is reported encrypted.
+Oregon's Portland Police went dark on June 3, 2020 — nine days after George Floyd's murder — blocking public monitoring of over 100 nights of demonstrations.
 Seattle kept dispatch open while encrypting tactical channels.

 Palo Alto reversed its encryption after 20 months of sustained pressure from residents and a council member.
 Berkeley's debate showed that even cities with strong accountability traditions can lose that fight.
 Senator Josh Becker's SB 719 has twice tried to restore transparency statewide in California.